Master of Management M.Mgt

 This professional masters program will provide you with a competitive edge in the job market with a grounding in a broad spectrum of business and management disciplines, from accounting to corporate finance and marketing to strategic management.
 Developed to address the needs of today’s employers, you will become prepared to take on leadership positions in management in Canada or abroad.

-This full-time, 16-month, course-based program is offered by the School of Business at Trent University Durham Greater Toronto Area, specifically for students who have recently graduated from non-business majors.
+This full-time, 16-month, course-based program is offered by the School of Business at Trent University Durham Greater Toronto Area.
 Begin the program directly after university graduation, or with up to five years of post-graduation work experience.
-The program will be offered over four terms and include a summer work integrated learning opportunity.
+The program will be offered over four terms and include a work integrated learning opportunity.

 - Put theory into practice with a Workplace Integrated Learning Project with a minimum of 160 hours plus a 10-page reflective paper

 - Study with students drawn to the program from across Canada and around the world

 - Full-time studies

 - September and January intake, May (starting in 2023)

 - Honours degree (a four year undergraduate bachelor's degree) with at least B+ (77%) in the last two years of full-time study, or last ten full academic credits.

 - Familiarity with calculus is highly desirable for any potential applicants.
 Successful completion of an undergraduate quantitative methods course will prove to be very helpful for students wishing to apply to this program

 - Enrollment is limited; preference will be given to applicants who exceed the above minimum requirements and those with relevant work experience.